Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified April 2026

 LetsVPN reports a 95% success rate and works well for short-term travel.
 However, it carries significant privacy risks.
 Users report that the service is run by AI systems, maintains logs of user activity, and has begun aggressive bandwidth-based account locking.
 Its corporate origin is unknown and unverified.

 While effective for accessing social media and messaging apps during a short trip, never use LetsVPN for sensitive activities like online banking, cryptocurrency transactions, or corporate logins.
-For any user prioritizing long-term safety and data integrity, we recommend VyprVPN (#1, Swiss jurisdiction, audited no-logs, $5/mo) or ExpressVPN (#2, best for travelers, $8/mo).
+For any user prioritizing long-term safety and data integrity, we recommend ExpressVPN (#1, 85% success, $8/mo) or TorGuard (#2, power users & business, $9.99/mo).

 Is it still safe for foreigners to use a VPN in China after the 2026 Cybercrime Law?